 A student can participate in as many or as few CAS projects as they desire.
-Some examples of a CAS project might be outside scientific research (not necessarily limited to a science course), publishing/editing written work for a Hill College website or journal, running a College media production outlet, study abroad trips, trips to Washington and more. to interview politicians, research of historic doc uments,
+Some examples of a CAS project might be outside scientific research (not necessarily limited to a science course), publishing/editing written work for a Hill College website or journal, running a College media production outlet, trips to Washington to interview politicians, research of historic documents, study abroad trips, and more.